-For the form, See (Civil Code § 8132).
+To request this form, email your information to info@huntortmann.com.
+(See California Civil Code § 8132).
 The Conditional Releases are only effective when payment is received.
 Compare this to the Unconditional Releases which are effective upon signing.
 Thus, make sure you do not sign an unconditional form of release unless you have actually received payment.

-Unconditional Waiver and Release In Exchange for Progress Payment For the form, See (Civil Code § 8134).
+Unconditional Waiver and Release In Exchange for Progress Payment

+To request this form, email your information to info@huntortmann.com.
+(See California Civil Code § 8134).